Irish Sea: Environment

 Some of the most significant for other wildlife are the reef-building species like the inshore horse mussel of Strangford Lough, the inter-tidal honeycomb worm of Morecambe Bay, Cumbria and Lancashire, and the sub-tidal honeycomb worm of the Wicklow Reef.
 These build up large structures over many years and, in turn, provide surfaces, nooks and crannies where other marine animals and plants may become established and live out some or all of their lives.

 There are quite regular records of live and stranded leatherback turtles in and around the Irish Sea.
 This species travels north to the waters off the British Isles every year following the swarms of jellyfish that form its prey.
 Loggerhead turtle, ridley sea turtle and green turtle are found very occasionally in the Irish Sea but are generally unwell or dead when discovered.
 They have strayed or been swept out of their natural range further south into colder waters.

 The estuaries of the Irish Sea are of international importance for birds.
 They are vital feeding grounds on migration flyways for shorebirds travelling between the Arctic and Africa.
 Others depend on the milder climate as a refuge when continental Europe is in the grip of winter.

 Twenty-one species of seabird are reported as regularly nesting on beaches or cliffs around the Irish Sea.
 Huge populations of the sea duck, common scoter, spend winters feeding in shallow waters off eastern Ireland, Lancashire and North Wales.

 Whales, dolphins and porpoises all frequent the Irish Sea, but knowledge of how many there may be and where they go is somewhat sketchy.
 About a dozen species have been recorded since 1980, but only three are seen fairly often.
 These are the harbour porpoise, bottlenose dolphin and common dolphin.
 The more rarely seen species are minke whale, fin whale, sei whale, humpback whale, North Atlantic right whales which are now considered to be almost extinct in eastern North Atlantic, sperm whale, northern bottlenose whale, long-finned pilot whale, orca, white-beaked dolphin, striped dolphin and Risso's dolphin.
-In 2005, a plan to reintroduce grey whales by airlifting 50 of them from the Pacific Ocean to the Irish Sea was claimed to be logically and ethically feasible; it had not been implemented by 2013.
+In 2005, a plan to reintroduce grey whales by airlifting 50 of them from the Pacific Ocean to the Irish Sea was claimed to be logically and ethically feasible; it has not been implemented as of 2013.